Sarav-S/Laravel-Telegram-Bot/README.md

 $ php artisan migrate
 ```

-This will set the application key, clear cache and then migrate the necessary files.
+This will set the application key, clears the application cache and then migrates the necessary files.
 Thats it!

 Now you can go ahead and register yourself to use the application :)